aflor103/Drone-Build-Photos-/README.md

 ![Repair](https://github.com/aflor103/Drone-Build-Photos-/blob/main/Screenshot%202025-12-09%20002134.png?raw=true)

-<h2> Had to power, UART, and SBUS wires so that when it plugged in the FC, it would match the pin out that was online </h2>
+<h2> Had to rearrange power, UART, and SBUS wires so that when it plugged in the FC, it would match the pin out that was online </h2>

 ![Repair](https://github.com/aflor103/Drone-Build-Photos-/blob/main/Screenshot%202025-12-09%20173553.png)